 Although the majority of commuting trips in the city are by private automobile, Tempe is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Tempe area by reducing both traffic and air pollution.

-Tempe is a very ethnically-diverse city.
+Tempe is an extremely ethnically-diverse city.
 The people who call Tempe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tempe residents report their race to be White, followed by Asian.
 Tempe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.23% of the city’s residents.
-Important ancestries of people in Tempe include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 22.56% of the city’s residents.
+Important ancestries of people in Tempe include English, Irish, Italian, and Polish.

 The most common language spoken in Tempe is English.
 Other important languages spoken here include Spanish and Chinese.